 Advanced Program in Reconciliation Leadership (34 hours)

-- Designing and Implementing Interventions for Family, Community, Organizational, National Change 8 hours.
+- Designing and Implementing Interventions for Family, Community, Organizational, National and Global Change 8 hours.

 - Coaching in Advanced Reconciliation Leadership 8 hours.